mcuneyttopbas/Order-Load-Business-Intelligence/README.md

                           rowCount += 1
           self.ui.table_statics.setRowCount(rowCount)
 ```
-For any changing at Filteration Settings, Signal-Slot Connection  :
+For any changing at Filtration Settings, Signal-Slot Connection  :
 ```python
 self.ui.btnGroup_orderDetails.buttonToggled[QtWidgets.QAbstractButton, bool].connect(self.display_table)
 ```
-That connection helps to  syncronize  the filteration detail choices.
+That connection helps to  syncronize  the filtration detail choices.

 #### Data Transferring to the Table
 As rows and columns are set, managing function of the data while observing is shared below.